-The property at 1086 Burnhamthorpe Road East is part of a former 200-acre survey lot comprising Lot 10, Concession I, North of Dundas Street, Trafalgar Township.
+The property at 4243 Sixth Line is a parcel of a former 200-acre comprising Lot 15, Concession II, North of Dundas Street in the historic Trafalgar Township.

-The earliest portion of Trafalgar Township to be surveyed was Dundas Street which was an important and strategic military transportation route between York (Toronto) and the lakehead at Dundas (Hamilton) - in 1795.
+The earliest portion of Trafalgar Township to be surveyed was Dundas Street - an important and strategic military transportation route between York (Toronto) and the lakehead at Dundas (Hamilton) - in 1795.
 Deputy Provincial Surveyor Samuel S. Wilmot surveyed the County of Halton, including Trafalgar Township, in 1806 using Dundas Street as a baseline.
 Dundas Street through Trafalgar Township had been partially cleared by 1800, but in order to ensure the timely clearing and improvement of "The Dundas Road" allowance, the first lots to be granted to settlers were along this route.
 37 Early settlers were "required to clear 5 acres, fence in their lots and build a house" and the properties which boarded on a road had to clear the trees within 100 feet and make improvements to the road.
 38

 By 1805, all of the land along the northern shores of Lake Ontario had been delineated into three Townships, with the exception of the Reserve of the Mississaugas, found between Burlington Bay and Etobicoke.
 The following year, the British government acquired portions of the Mississauga tract in order to open up the area and encourage settlement.
-Deputy Surveyor Samuel S. Wilmot carried out a detailed land survey dated June 28, 1806 which he titled "Trafalgar: Plan of the Second Township, In [sic] the tract of Land lately Purchased from the Mississauga Indians".
+Deputy Surveyor Samuel S. Wilmot was selected carried out a detailed land survey dated June 28th, 1806 which he titled "Trafalgar: Plan of the Second Township, In [sic] the tract of Land Lately Purchased from the Mississauga Indians".

-Settlement of Trafalgar Township began in the spring and summer of 1807.
-39 As a result, a number of small hamlets and villages in what is now North Oakville were established prior to 1820 when the remainder of the Mississauga Tract was ceded to the Crown and land at the mouth of the Sixteen Mile Creek and Bronte Creek was available for purchase.
+Settlement of Trafalgar Township began in the spring and summer of 1807.27F39 As a result, a number of small hamlets and villages in what is now North Oakville were established prior to 1820 when the remainder of the Mississauga Tract was ceded to the crown and land at the mouth of the Sixteen Mile Creek and Bronte Creek was able to be purchased.

 Early families included names such as: Biggar (sometimes Bigger), Bowbeer, Clements, Featherstone, Kaitting, Munn, Post, Fish and Snider.
 Wilmot's 1806 survey map shows the locations of Clergy and Crown reserves as well as numerous private grants.
-As land was settled and cleared a number of hamlets were established along Dundas Street, including:
+As land was settled and cleared a number of villages were established along Dundas Street, including: